Wondering how to set up automatic kernel updates on Linux?

 In persistent live patching, the computer stores the patch.
 These patches are called monolithic as they contain previous patches as well.
 The software keeps on checking for potential updates.
 When you install an update, the software does that itself, and the kernel is updating.

 If you are fed up with Linux kernels getting updated continuously (which does happen) and want to avail of live patching, this article should get you to your goal.
 There are different methods available on how to set up automatic kernel updates on Linux, and we will tell you about them in this article.

 1. Canonical Livepatch Service.

 Canonical live patching is one of the ways you can set up automatic live updates on Linux.
 It allows you to install kernel updates without having to reboot your computer.
-This service can be used for free on 3 Ubuntu computers.
-For more, you need to subscribe to the Ubuntu advantage program.
+You can use this service for free on 3 Ubuntu computers.
+For more, you need to subscribe to the Ubuntu Advantage program.

-Follow these steps to set Canonical Livepatch Service:
+Follow these steps to set up Canonical Livepatch Service: